dev-labs-bg/sportify/README.md

 * Production (**prod**):
     + Acccessed by navigating to `app.php`
     + By default, when you access `/` you are redirected to `app.php` (configured in `.htaccess`).
     + Debug Mode is disabled.
-The main thing is that every time a change is made to the app, the cache should be manually cleared by using this command: `php bin/console cache:clear --env=prod`
+The main thing is that every time a change is made to the app (routing, templates, parameters, etc.), it will not take effect until the cache is manually cleared by using this command: `php bin/console cache:clear --env=prod` (have this in mind if creating a deployment script).

 # Application parameters and initial setup
 * Database schema update (migrations):